hangy/devcontainer-features/README.md

 'Features' are self-contained units of installation code and development container configuration.
 Features are designed to install atop a wide-range of base container images (**this repo focuses on `debian` based images**).

-This repo contains features used by Jed in his projects.
+This repo contains features used by hangy in his projects.
 You may find these useful as well.

 Issues and PR's are welcome, but no guarantees are made.